polymerchm/rpi-doorbot/README.md

 - watches for door lock requests and enerizes/de-energizes the lock
 - updates the state of the lock in redis
 - ask API to send message for UI updates
-- uses threaded timer to relock thte door after delay
+- uses threaded timer to relock the door after delay

 ### doorSwitch.py